 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Galiano Gold reported total carbon emissions of approximately 126,350,000 kg CO2e, comprising 68,250,000 kg CO2e from Scope 1 and 58,100,000 kg CO2e from Scope 2.
-This marks an increase from 2023, where emissions were about 110,500,000 kg CO2e, with Scope 1 at 47,180,000 kg CO2e and Scope 2 at 63,330,000 kg CO2e.
-The emissions for 2022 were approximately 114,010,000 kg CO2e, with Scope 1 at 50,800,000 kg CO2e and Scope 2 at 63,210,000 kg CO2e.
-In 2021, emissions peaked at about 173,690,000 kg CO2e, primarily driven by Scope 1 emissions of 116,420,000 kg CO2e.
+In 2024, Galiano Gold reported total carbon emissions of approximately 126,350,000 kg CO2e, comprising about 68,250,000 kg CO2e from Scope 1 and about 58,100,000 kg CO2e from Scope 2 emissions.
+This marks a decrease from the previous year's total emissions of about 110,500,000 kg CO2e, which included approximately 47,180,000 kg CO2e from Scope 1 and about 63,330,000 kg CO2e from Scope 2.
 Galiano Gold has set near-term climate commitments aimed at integrating climate change risks into their enterprise risk management processes.
-These commitments include enhancing energy efficiency and assessing opportunities to reduce energy consumption and emissions for both Scope 1 and Scope 2, with a focus on continual improvement.
-The timeframe for these initiatives spans from 2023 to 2025, although specific reduction percentages have not been disclosed.
-The company does not currently report Scope 3 emissions and has not established Science-Based Targets Initiative (SBTi) reduction targets.
-All emissions data is sourced directly from Galiano Gold Inc., with no cascading from a parent or related organization.
+These commitments include enhancing energy efficiency and assessing opportunities to reduce energy consumption and emissions, specifically targeting both Scope 1 and Scope 2 emissions.
+The timeframe for these initiatives spans from 2023 to 2025.
+The company has not disclosed any Scope 3 emissions data, nor have they established Science-Based Targets Initiative (SBTi) reduction targets.
+However, their ongoing efforts reflect a commitment to continual improvement in managing their carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents